 It should be noted that VP's findings are different from those reported in amnesia by Kensinger, Ullman, and Corkin (2001).
 The celebrated amnesic patient HM also demonstrated an intact ability to produce irregularly inflected forms.
-Crucially, however, HM's amnesia involved the acquisition of new episodic memories, whereas access to established memory was (mostly) preserved.
+Crucially, however, HM's amnesia involved the acquisition of new episodic memories, while access to established memory was (mostly) preserved.
 VP's declarative memory deficit was more widespread and affected established memories as well, as indicated by her failure in tasks that demanded access to the semantics of objects and verbs.
-In contrast to HM, VP's ability to retrieve irregular inflections appeared in the context of a widespread declarative memory deficit
+In contrast to HM, VP's ability to retrieve irregular inflections appeared in the context of a widespread declarative memory deficit and demonstrates a dissociation of brain mechanisms devoted to established knowledge about objects and word forms, respectively.